tock/tock/doc/syscalls/50003_key_value.md

   **DELETE**.
 Delete a key-value pair from the database.

-  Use RO allow 0 to set the key and RO allow 1 to set the value.
+  Use RO allow 0 to set the key.

   #### Arguments